-BIR is pleased to announce the winner of the 2014 BIR Best Paper Prize!
-The prize is awarded to Bonnie Ranvild Frisendahl for their paper Virtual information training for a global business.
-Please click here to read.
+BIR is pleased to announce the winner of the 2016 BIR Best Paper Prize!
+The prize is award to Sian Tyrell for her paper ‘From passenger to pilot – Taking the lead and building a business critical information management strategy’

 Business Information Review is the only journal devoted entirely to the practice of business information provision.
 Its content is especially tailored to the needs of business information professionals - whether information managers, librarians, knowledge managers, researchers, analysts, consultants, print or electronic publishers.
 Its readers are to be found in the corporate sector, in government agencies and other public institutions, in private consultancy, and in universities and business schools.